 When is National Maple Syrup Day?

 National Maple Syrup Day is celebrated on December 17 of each year.
-In the year 2020, December 17 falls on a Thursday.

 Why do we celebrate maple syrup?